Same-Day Registration Alaska has Same-Day Registration on April 10

 It's still very early in the election season, and dates often change.
 Please sign up below for Voter Alerts in Alaska and we'll send you an email if the dates change!

-Alaska has closed caucuses — Alaskans must register as democrat to vote for Bernie!
-However, you can register and/or change your affiliation the day of the caucus.
+Alaska has closed primaries — Alaskans must register as democrat to vote for Bernie!

-Alaska has Same-Day Registration which allows you to register to vote at the caucuses on March 26, 2016
+Alaska has Same-Day Registration which allows you to register to vote at the primaries on Fri, April 10 (tomorrow!)

 Not sure if you are registered, or what you're registered as?
 Check your current registration status online.

-You may still vote in Alaska's caucuses if you will be 18 years old by November 8, 2016.
+You may still vote in Alaska's primaries if you will be 18 years old by November 3, 2020.